Opportunities through Southport Presbyterian Church

 Angel Tree provides Christmas gifts for families, nursing home and teen shelter residents.

-Backpack Ministry provides school supplies to our local elementary school children.
+Back to School Supply Collection provides school supplies to our local elementary school children.

 SPC Backyard Mission is comprised of a group of church members who are willing to help with small projects for home and yard.
 They serve church members as well as others in the community.